fab2s/ebam/index.md

 ### I want numbers

-> No you don't, you want results, you want actually useful products, you want them to work and to solve real problems.
+> No you don't.
+You want results, you want actually useful products, you want them to work and to solve real problems.
 This is how you win.
 It is not possible to be efficient when the people in charge of defining a problem are not the one solving it

 ### But I need numbers

 > Do not confuse between marketing and product.
 Do not intoxicate yourself with the message you are trying to sell.
-A product is real, just like value and income, which are the only two numbers you should care about
+A product is real, just like value and income.
+And these are the only two numbers you should care about

 ### Ho I see now, you are just a frustrated engineer wanting to prove something and get more power